w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

 9. <a name="9"></a>[Identity Use Case 9: Severing Links Between Content/Related Assets and a Unique Identity] (https://github.com/w3c/tv-ggie/blob/master/identity-use-cases.md#identity-use-case-9-severing-links-between-contentrelated-assets-and-a-unique-identity-formerly-uc-6)
 10. <a name="10"></a>[Identity Use Case 10: Severing Links to a Compromised Identity] (https://github.com/w3c/tv-ggie/blob/master/identity-use-cases.md#identity-use-case-10-severing-links-to-a-compromised-identity-formerly-uc-7)
 11. <a name="11"></a>[Identity Use Case 11: Content Purchase Using Unique Identity] (https://github.com/w3c/tv-ggie/blob/master/identity-use-cases.md#identity-use-case-11-content-purchase-using-unique-identity)
-12. <a name="12"></a>[Identity Use Caser 12: Use of One-Time-Identifiers] (https://github.com/w3c/tv-ggie/blob/master/identity-use-cases.md#identity-use-caser-12-use-of-one-time-identifiers)
+12. <a name="12"></a>[Identity Use Case 12: Use of One-Time-Identifiers] (https://github.com/w3c/tv-ggie/blob/master/identity-use-cases.md#identity-use-case-12-use-of-one-time-identifiers)
+13. <a name="13"></a>[Identity Use Case 13: Identifying a 3rd Party Issuer of a Unique Identity] (https://github.com/w3c/tv-ggie/blob/master/identity-use-cases.md#identity-use-case-13-identifying-a-3rd-party-issuer-of-a-unique-identity)